kalybprince/Informational-Monism-Tech-Specs/README.md

 - **The Physical Floor ($c$):** In substrate_test.py, the speed of light is treated as the universal "Shutter Speed."
 Any logic that attempts to process data faster than the Planck-scale resolution ($L_{P}​/T_{P}$​) induces Decoherence.
 This is why the script returns a Coherence Score of 0.0 when native limits are exceeded.
 - **The Thermal Ceiling (1.81):** In signature_verify.py, 1.81 represents the point of Symmetric Collapse.
 When the ratio of Shannon Entropy ($H$) to Semantic Similarity ($σ$) reaches this limit across a 12-link chain, the system can no longer suppress noise.
 This is the mathematical origin of "Hallucination."

-- **Hardware:** Review [03_Engineering_and_Protocols](https://github.com/kalybprince/Informational-Monism-Tech-Specs/tree/main/docs/03_Engineering_and_Protocols) for FPGA and ASIC specifications designed for Symmetry-First processing.

 ---

 ## The TR-001 Framework: The Four Pillars